-While some records may be disposed of when retention periods expire, some are required to be kept for a longer period of time for legal, fiscal, or other administrative purposes, which might affect business requirements and their legal compliance requirements.
+While some records may be disposed of after their initial use, some are required to be kept for a longer period of time for legal, fiscal, or other administrative purposes, which might affect business requirements and their legal compliance requirements.

 Since immediate access to these records is no longer required during this phase, they are typically stored in an easily accessible location, online or offline, for easy access and use.

 The final phase for most of an organization’s records is destruction.
 Documents and media should be securely disposed of when they become permanently irrelevant.

 For records that endure historical value, their final disposition will be to reside in an archive, where they will be preserved for future research and use.